KINGSALOT21/mealprep/README.md

 ## Responsible use

 This app provides general estimates and meal suggestions for informational purposes only.
 It is not medical or nutritional advice.
-Calorie and macro figures are approximations — consult a qualified professional for personalized dietary guidance.
+Calorie and macro figures are approximations.
+Please consult a doctor pr physician for better services.

 ## What's next